UAAP Season 50 basketball tournaments: Elimination round games

-The Blue Eagles led at halftime, 49–44.
-The score was tied ar 90–all at the end of regulation.
+The Blue Eagles led at halftime, at 49–44.
+The score was tied at 90–all at the end of regulation.

 The score was still tied at 100–all with eight seconds remaining in extra time when Jun Reyes was fouled by Conrado Barile.
 Reyes converted both free throws for an Ateneo win.

 Nonoy Chuatico topscored with 24 points for Ateneo, while Verni Villarias had 35 for UE.